-The isArray function takes one argument arg, and returns the Boolean value true if the argument is determined to be an Array; otherwise it return false.
+The isArray function takes one argument arg, and returns true if the argument is determined to be an Array; otherwise it return false.

 15.4.4 Properties of the Array Prototype Object

 The value of the internal [[Prototype]] property of the Array prototype object is the Object prototype object (15.2.3.1).